sajidbuet/sajidbuet.github.io/content/authors/mahfuzul-hoque/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-interests:
+thesis:

-  - _Design Of Silicon-carbide Based Single-quantum-well White LED_
+  title: 'Design Of Silicon-carbide Based Single-quantum-well White LED'

 # Organizational groups that you belong to (for People widget)
 user_groups: